colinbeales/AzurePipelinesHOL/AzurePipelinesLab7.md

 <img src="images/Lab7_15.png" width="624"/>

 5. With the logs showing success you have now completed the container lab.
-Feel free to have a go at some of the freeform hack suggestions in the next section.
+You can head to your Azure subscription and look at the deployed resources in the resource group.
+DOn't forget to clean-up and delete them after the lab if they are no longer useful, after all you have a pipeline that can recreate them at any time in Azure Pipelines.
+If you fancy a further challenge feel free to have a go at some of the freeform hack suggestions in the next section.

 <img src="images/Lab7_16.png" width="624"/>